 While they were away, 183 Marlborough was the home of Henry Denison Burnham and his wife, Johanna Barbara (Heckscher) Burnham.
 They had lived at 293 Beacon in 1892.
+They also maintained a home in Pride’s Crossing.
 He was a trustee of estates.
 They continued to live at 183 Marlborough during the 1895-1896 winter season, but moved thereafter and by the 1897-1898 season were living at 315 Dartmouth.

 John and Martha Peabody resumed living at 183 Marlborough until the 1899-1900 winter season, when they again lived elsewhere, probably traveling abroad, returning for the 1902-1903 season, when they lived temporarily at 86 Marlborough).

 By the 1900-1901 winter season, it was the home of Charles Ritchie Simpkins and his sister, Mabel Simpkins.
 They had lived at 239 Marlborough during the previous season.
 In June of 1902, Mabel Simpkins married George Russell Agassiz, the son of Alexander Agassiz, developer of the Calumet and Hecla copper mines in Michigan, and grandson of noted zoologist and professor, Jean Louis Rodolphe Agassiz.
 After their marriage, they lived in Cambridge.